Skip to main content

 4. PAYMENT CARD ACTIVATION

-4.2 The entity will need to develop a business case based on expected volume of transactions, income, fees, and costs to implement and administer the payment card acceptance solution.
-The University Controller’s Office can assist with evaluating fees.
+4.2 The NC State Entity requesting or renewing the service will need to develop a business case based on expected volume of transactions, income, fees and costs to implement and administer the payment card acceptance solution.

 5. PAYMENT CARD IMPLEMENTATION